San-sanichick/emcc-cmake-setup/README.md

 bash build.sh --debug --native
 ```

+### Clean
 Depending on whether or not CMAKE has generated any cache files previously,
 you may have to add -c or --clean flag to clear CMAKE cache.

 ## Test

+### WASM
-To test, run build and run a server in the "test" directory.
+To test, build and run a server in the "test" directory.

+### Native binary
+Run the "index" binary in the "target/native" directory.